-The training is designed for rural communities to raise awareness on climate change, find solutions for pasture and forest users to reduce the vulnerability of communities and ecosystems to natural hazards, and raise awareness on the importance of sustainable forest management.
+The training is designed for rural communities to address negative impacts due to climate change, find solutions for pasture and forest users to reduce the vulnerability of communities and ecosystems to natural hazards, and raise awareness on the importance of sustainable forest management.
 The training will take one and a half days following a prior village assessment.
 Further, the training serves as a platform for multiple stakeholders to address challenges in forest management and to implement sustainable land use practices.